 The Texas UU Justice Ministry is a grassroots organization led by part-time staff and dedicated volunteers.
 Reach us at txuujm@gmail.com

 Rev. Erin J. Walter (she/her/hers) is a lifelong UU, minister in full fellowship, and proud to serve as Minister and Executive Director for TXUUJM.
 Winner of the 2017 Sermon Award from the UU Women’s Federation, author, and former journalist, Rev. Erin recently served as interim Minister for Joy and Justice at First UU Church of Austin and has been a guest speaker on justice issues for more than 100 Unitarian Universalist congregations in the United States and Mexico.
 She is a frequent contributor to national UU panels, events, conferences, publications, and justice campaigns and served as a TXUUJM board member prior to becoming Executive Director in November 2021.
 In 2022, her book Care for the World: Reflections on Community Ministry was published by Skinner House Books.
-Her UU values are lived daily in her advocacy, parenting, and joy practices, which include music with band Parker Woodland and dancing every Friday with UUs around the world.
+Her UU values are lived daily in her advocacy, parenting, and joy practices, which include music with band Parker Woodland and doing Zumba at the YMCA.

 Michelle Venegas-Matula(she/ella) is a native of Borinken(Puerto Rico) who has dedicated her life to community organizing and anti-racism work in Texas for over a decade.
 She is deeply passionate about justice and believes that building a radically inclusive world is a spiritual and important part of her life’s purpose.
 Michelle is a member of Wildflower Church (UU) in Austin and serves on the steering committee of Diverse, Revolutionary, UU, Multicultural Ministries (DRUUMM) as their acting secretary.
 When she is not out making good trouble, she enjoys traveling, hiking, reading, and spending time with her family.
 Michelle is excited to work with TXUUJM and continue to fight for justice in Texas.

-Dana Ashrawi, Megan Brown, Dale Story, Jan Realini: Action Hour facilitator team (volunteers)
+Megan Brown, Dale Story: Action Hour facilitator leads (volunteers)

 Carlisle Rice, webmaster